 Parsons Branch Road

-This meandering valley drive, which can also be accessed near Cades Cove, looks its best in the spring and summer.
-With eighteen creek fords, you’ll want four-wheel drive on this one-way, dirt road, too.
+This meandering valley drive, which can also be accessed near Cades Cove, is open seasonally.
+Originally constructed in 1838, the historic roadway reopened in 2022 following a six-year closure.
+With eighteen creek fords, you’ll want four-wheel drive on this one-way, dirt road too.
 It takes about an hour to traverse its nearly ten miles, and there’s a good chance you’ll have it to yourself for the duration.